wp-plugins/loginradius-for-wordpress/readme.txt

 = How long can I keep my account? =

-Your LoginRadius account is available for as long as you’d like to use our serivces.
+Your LoginRadius account is available for as long as you would like to use our serivces.
 You may remove LoginRadius from your website and delete your account at any time.

 = What is the best way to reach the LoginRadius Team? =